Dr. Raymond S. Moore, author of Better Late than Early (the book that launched the modern homeschooling movement in the United States), famously said:

-Some co-ops also require new members to attend an orientation meeting or complete some other type of training.
+Some co-ops require new members to attend an orientation meeting or complete other training.
 This helps to ensure that everyone understands the group’s policies and procedures.

-After joining, you’ll be able to participate in all the activities and classes the co-op offers.
+After joining, you can participate in all the co-op activities and classes.
 This can include academic courses, field trips, sports teams, and more.

 Consider a homeschool cooperative if you’re looking for support, enrichment opportunities, or socialization for your child.
 But keep in mind that homeschool cooperatives can be expensive and time-consuming.
 Before joining, make sure to ask about the co-op’s philosophy and policies to see if it’s a good fit for your family.

 Frequently Asked Questions (FAQs)

 How do I homeschool my child if both parents work?

 Homeschools are a flexible environment, and the schedules can be customized frequently if required.
 However, if the children’s parents are employed full-time and still want to homeschool their child, here are a few alternatives to plan your course;

 - Alternate shifts with your spouse